Tearing Driven Reconnection: Energy Conversion Involving Firehose Kinetic Instabilities (2D Hybrid M\"obius Simulations): Simulation Setup and M obius Boundary Conditions

 The M\"obius periodic boundary conditions are defined as follows.
 For a macroparticle with coordinates ($x_p$, $y_p$) leaving the simulation domain with $y_p>Y/2$ or $y_p<-Y/2$, the new coordinates are assigned as:

 as represented in Figure \ref{fig:simu_domain_schematic}.
 Moreover, for any vector $\bm{V}$, the $x$ and $z$ components, $V_x$ and $V_z$, also obey the M\"obius boundary condition:

 Particles leaving through the M\"obius boundary also have their velocity changed according to Equation (\ref{eq:Mobius_vector}).
 Figure \ref{fig:simu_domain_schematic}(b) depicts how a vector, such as the magnetic field, reverses halfway along a M\"obius strip.

-These boundary conditions allow to only have a single current sheet in the domain instead of the two required when using standard periodic boundary conditions, essentially dividing the computational cost by two.
-We note that analogous boundary conditions were independently developped and tested by \citet{Xia-Swisdak_2024_Klein_bottle_boundaries}, obtaining similar results to those of simulations with double periodic boundary conditions.
+The M\"obius boundary conditions allow to only have a single current sheet in the domain instead of the two required when using standard periodic boundary conditions, essentially dividing the computational cost by two.
+Over the studied simulation, the reconnecting current sheet and growing structures remain far enough from the $y = \pm Y/2$ boundaries that there is no other noticeable effect during the system evolution.
+Otherwise, for a smaller domain's vertical extension, the current sheet would interact with itself, changing the overall system's dynamics, as would do two current sheets interacting with each other in a domain with regular periodic boundary conditions.
+We note that analogous boundary conditions were independently developed and tested by \citet{Xia-Swisdak_2024_Klein_bottle_boundaries}, obtaining similar results to those of simulations with double periodic boundary conditions.

-The simulation is initialized as a single current sheet in the center of the domain ($y=0$) in a Harris pressure equilibrium \citep{Harris_1962}, with no guide field and an homogeneous isotropic temperature with Maxwellian velocity distribution functions for the ions.
+The simulation is initialized as a single current sheet in the center of the domain ($y=0$) in a Harris pressure equilibrium \citep{Harris_1962}, with no guide field and a homogeneous isotropic temperature with Maxwellian velocity distribution functions for the ions.
 The ions are protons only, so quasi-neutrality gives $n_i = n_e = n$, with $n_i$ and $n_e$ the ion and electron density, respectively.
 The magnetic field and density profiles are therefore such that

 with the following quantities outside the current sheet: magnetic field $B_0$, plasma density $n_0 \neq 0$, ion and electron plasma background beta $\beta_{0, (i,e)} = n_0 k_B T_{0, (i,e)} / (B_0^2 /2 \mu_0)$, where $T_{0, i}$ and $T_{0, e}$ are the initial ion and electron temperatures.
 We remind that $T_{0, i} = T_{0, e}$ and that the electrons are isothermal so $T_e = T_{0, e} \, \forall (t, x, y)$.
 The current sheet half thickness is set as $l = 0.5 \, d_i$.
 We do not include any explicit initial background perturbation, so the tearing instability starts growing from the simulation numerical noise.